Eddie023/golang-OpenAPI-codegen/README.md

 # golang-OpenAPI-codegen

 A toy application for a random Job Application.
-See [REQUIREMENTS.md](REQUIREMENTS.md)
+See [REQUIREMENTS.md](REQUIREMENTS.md).
+Contains a very opinionated approach to API development in Golang using oapi-codegen for types generation to entgo for ORM framework.

 The service exposes APIs to Store a Purchase Transaction and Retrieve a Purchase Transaction in a Specified Countyr's Currency.